nicolafisherwriter/nfwdg/_notes/tech and tools.md

 tags: techandtools
 ---

+I'm a geek.
+Tech excites me.
+Especially in the context of making life easier, productive or automated.

+I enjoy beta testing something new, looking for possible uses, thinking laterally about how an app could be helpful.
+Mostly, I love mastering something I've not used before.

+I write about my favourite tech and tools.
+Often [[Obsidian]].
+I talk about how I use apps and share what I've learned to make tech easy for others.

+---

-Use the graph below or the list in the right hand column to read my articles about tech and tools.
+*Navigate using the graph below and the notes list in the right hand column.*